 As described above, a wide range of information and documents relating to the EIA procedure (e.g. notices, public hearing minutes, the final decision) have to be actively published by the environmental authorities, while the remainder of the documents generated in the procedure (e.g. expert opinions) merely have to be made accessible to the public.

-However, access to certain documents is restricted when they constitute a State or service secret or, based on the classification by the applicant, are considered as a business secret.
+However, access to certain documents is restricted when they constitute a verified secret or, based on the classification by the applicant, are considered as a business secret.
 Furthermore, there is no public participation in procedures subject to military confidentiality (defence projects).
 In these cases, however, the environmental inspectorates duly inform the offices of the affected municipalities.

-In relation to other documents of the procedure, the minutes of public hearings and legal binding decisions need to be granted public access, while the public concerned needs to be granted access to other documents, such as expert opinions or documents containing material environmental information in terms of the decision.
+In relation to other documents of the procedure, the minutes of public hearings and legal binding decisions need to be granted public access.
+While the public concerned needs to be granted access to other documents, such as expert opinions or documents containing material environmental information in terms of the decision.

-87. Public participation in the integrated environmental permitting procedure and the environmental impact assessment procedure is regulated by Government Decree No. 314/2005 (XII.
-25), adapting the relevant provisions of Directive 2008/1/EC (codified version of 96/61/EC) in national legislation, in relation to public access rights and registered data.
-This Decree provides for access to the documentation of the procedure, for the possibility to submit comments and the consideration thereof, and for the information provision to the public on the procedure and the decision.
-The decree also grants access to data available to the authorities.
+109. According to the Espoo Convention on the Inspection of Transboundary Environmental Effects, signed in Espoo (Finland) on the 26th of February 1991, during an international environmental impact assessment process, the same right of participation is to be granted to the public of the effect bearing party, the to the one undertaking the impact assessment.
+In light of this, if Hungary participates as the effect bearing party in an impact assessment made in another country for a locally planned investment, rules for public hearing and for written comments are derived from the issuing country’s regulations.
+In such events, the Ministry responsible for environmental protection guarantees the publication of project documents by the issuing party.
+Written comments on the impact assessment may be forwarded to the Environment Preservation Department of the Ministry of Rural Development, or via email to espoo@vm.gov.hu.
+The received comments, along with the official Hungarian standpoint, is forwarded to the issuing party.

-In the course of the licensing procedure, public participation is provided for through the posting of notices at the municipality of the site of installation, the municipality of the neighbouring settlement and the municipality located in the impact area, affected by the emission, or otherwise.
+110. In the course of the licensing procedure, public participation is provided for through the posting of notices at the municipality of the site of installation, the municipality of the neighbouring settlement and the municipality located in the impact area, affected by the emission, or otherwise.
 Guidance on participation is also provided in the public notice issued by the environmental inspectorate on its own news board and website.

 The public notice contains a brief description of the location and the nature of the planned activity , with particular attention given to the use of the best available technique and the description of the affected area.
 It must also specify how and when the original application can be consulted and must also contain a call for written comments that are to be submitted to the environmental inspectorate or the offices of the affected municipalities.
+It also contains the path to the petitions and appendixes published via the internet (Gov. Dec.
+Section 8, paragraph (1g)).
+The notice may contain data regarding the public hearing.
+In such cases, a separate publication of documents on the hearing is not necessary (Gov. Dec.
+Section 8, paragraph (1a)).
+The Inspectorate uses this practice.

 The comments are forwarded by the environmental authority to the permit applicant, who may react to these comments.
 Before reaching a decision, the competent environmental authority, together with all other authorities involved in the procedure, has to examine the merit of all comments received.
 The legal and factual evaluation of the comments has to be summarized in the reasoning part of the resolution.
 The evaluation includes the factual assessment of the comments, their technical analysis and the legal conclusions.